sudipta02/vansLife-react-router-6/README.md

 👉🏼Nested Routes
 --------------
 ✅ When you want to keep displaying some UI in the page, but also want to display more.
+✅ Add <Outlet/> in the Parent element layout to show it's matching children element.